 “I think I’ve had enough.”

-I made a few changes even though I had absolutely no idea what I was doing.
-The good news is, when you are doing everything wrong, just adjusting a few things is an improvement.
+I made a few changes, even though I had absolutely no idea what I was doing.
+The good news is that when you’re doing everything wrong, just adjusting a few things is an improvement.
 I began walking, jogging, cycling, and stair-mastering at my neighborhood gym five times per week.
-I adjusted my diet so the only ‘sweets’ I allowed myself were two Fig Newtons every night.
+I adjusted my diet so the only “sweets” I allowed myself were two Fig Newtons every night.
 (Little did I know that my morning box of cereal was terrible for me or that drinking orange juice probably wasn’t the best idea, but I would learn soon enough.)

 It was around this same time that I realized I was pretty unhappy at work.
 As an associate creative director for an advertising agency, I was pulling in a six-figure salary and had reached about the highest level I was going to achieve in my company.
 But none of that really satisfied me.
 So I decided to walk away from that career and try to become a personal trainer.
 My wife was unbelievably supportive.
 My mother asked if I’d prefer to become a dentist.
 It was a strange and exciting time.

-I followed Joe around for months learning how he went about program design and exercise coaching.
-When I wasn’t at his heels I was in the trainers’ room studying for certification exams.
+I followed Joe around for months, learning how he went about program design and exercise coaching.
+When I wasn’t at his heels I was studying for certification exams in the trainers’ room .
 My weekends were spent attending continuing education seminars.
-I asked the other trainers for advice on everything on how to get clients, how to manage schedules, and what they did to break into the business.
+I asked the other trainers for advice on everything, including how to get clients, how to manage schedules, and what they did to break into the business.
 I had gotten my chance and wasn’t going to let it slip by.